awsdocs/aws-doc-sdk-examples/cpp/example_code/sqs/hello_sqs/README.md

 The built executable is named `hello_sqs`.

-This example can be run with the AWS Managed Policy "arn:aws:iam::aws:policy/AmazonSQSReadOnlyAccess".
+You can run this example with the AWS managed policy "arn:aws:iam::aws:policy/AmazonSQSReadOnlyAccess".

 You can also use CMake to generate the input files for your native build system.
 For more information, see https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html.

 The [CMakeLists.txt](CMakeLists.txt) file contains the build settings.
-If your build is failing (particularly on Windows), you may need to modify this file.
+If your build is failing (particularly on Windows), you might need to modify this file.

 The [hello_sqs.cpp](hello_sqs.cpp) file contains the C++ source code, including a "main" function.